ashishDevv/monit/README.md

 # Monit — Distributed Uptime Monitoring System

-A **high-performance, fault-tolerant** uptime monitoring service built in Go, designed to handle **1M+ monitoring jobs** with distributed Redis-based scheduling, atomic Lua scripts, and a channel-based worker pipeline.
+A **high-performance, fault-tolerant, scalable, reliable** uptime monitoring service built in Go, designed to handle **1M+ monitoring jobs with a single server** with distributed Redis-based scheduling, atomic Lua scripts, and a channel-based worker pipeline

 ## Table of Contents